 - Feeding amounts: Overfeeding is a significant contributor to excess nitrate and other undesirable wastes, such as phosphate.

 - Water changes: Performing regular water changes with water that has little or no nitrate will lower the overall nitrate level in the aquarium.
 If your local tap or well water is high in nitrate, using deionized water (DI) or reverse osmosis water (RO) can help keep nitrate levels low when doing a water change.
-However, since these are devoid of minerals, the hardness, alkalinity and pH of the water can become too low and mineral supplements may need to be added.
+However, since these are devoid of minerals, the hardness, alkalinity, and pH of the water can become too low and mineral supplements may need to be added.
 Mix your nitrate-containing tap water with DI or RO water to make a blend with the correct water parameters.

 - Keeping live plants: Live plants utilize nitrate and will help keep the levels lower.

 Although special filters, called denitrators, exist that will remove nitrate, such devices are usually quite expensive compared to other filtration units.
 Instead of purchasing a pricey denitrator or special filter, you can purchase from your fish store a nitrate-lowering media to put into the filter you have.
-These will pull the nitrate out of solution, and need to be replaced periodically.
+These will pull the nitrate out of the solution and need to be replaced periodically.